MileHacker Logo

 Spring (March-May): Enjoy mild to warm, pleasant temperatures.
 Average highs range from 15-25°C (59-77°F).
 Little precipitation.
 This period is suitable for exploring.

-Autumn (September-November): Find temperate and enjoyable weather, similar to spring.
+Autumn (September-November): Find mild and pleasant weather, similar to spring.
 Average highs are between 18-28°C (64-82°F).
 Precipitation stays low.

 Ideal Climate: Spring & Autumn